lucasestevesr/lucasestevesr/README.md

 I'm a Computational Science Engineering student at Federal University of Juiz de Fora. 🇧🇷

-Currently I'm a web development intern at Thomson Reuters.
+Currently I'm a web development.

-Nowadays I'm studying blockchain and data science, as well as improving my web development skills.
+Nowadays I'm studying blockchain, as well as improving my web development skills.

 You can contact me on